mikefarah/yq/mkdocs/convert.md

-### Yaml to Json
+## Yaml to Json
 To convert output to json, use the --tojson (or -j) flag.
-This can only be used with the read command.
+This is supported by all commands.

+Each matching yaml node will be converted to json and printed out on a separate line.

 Given a sample.yaml file of:
 ```yaml